Photonsters/Universal-Photon-Network-Controller/README.md

 #### Linux

-The program was only tested on 64-bit version of Ubuntu 18.04.2.
+The program was tested on 64-bit version of Ubuntu 18.04.2 and OpenSUSE 42.3.
 But it might not work as the program needs wxWigets library installed.
 If you are on a Linux OS then it is advisable to install wxWigets and then compile the program from source.
 Even though it seems like a complicated and lengthy method it has a higher rate of success than just using the binaries as is.

 ## Usage